-20.090.2.
+50.100.3.
 Distributions

-- a. all matters relating to distributions from any Rotary DAF shall be made on advice of the donor with the agreement of The Rotary Foundation - b.
-The Rotary Foundation has established a target that at least five percent of the aggregate fair market value of the assets of Rotary DAFs will be distributed annually - c. distributions from any Rotary DAF shall be made only to organizations described in section 501(c)(3) of the U.S. Internal Revenue Code or to a program of The Rotary Foundation - d. no distributions will be made to provide a personal benefit for any donor, adviser, or member of the donor or adviser's family.
-(January 2002 Trustees Mtg., Dec.
-78)
+- a.
+All matters relating to distributions from any Rotary DAF shall be made by recommendation of the donor with the agreement of The Rotary Foundation - b.
+The Rotary Foundation has established a target that at least five percent of the aggregate fair market value of the assets of Rotary DAFs will be distributed annually - c.
+Distributions from any Rotary DAF shall be made only to organizations described in section 501(c)(3) of the U.S. Internal Revenue Code or to a program of The Rotary Foundation - d.
+No distributions will be made to provide a personal benefit for any donor, adviser, or member of the donor or adviser's family.
+(April 2019 Trustees Mtg., Dec.
+94)

-20.090.3.
+50.100.4.
 Modifications to Plan